blazo-dev/blazo-dev/README.md

 </div>

 <p align="left">
-  I am passionate about technology and web development.
-I love staying up-to-date with the latest trends and technologies, and I am always looking for opportunities to learn and improve my skills.
-Work Experience Angular Developer at Applaudo Studios (6 months) During my time at Applaudo Studios, I worked on web projects using the Angular framework.
-I collaborated on agile teams using version control tools like Git.
+  Passionate about technology and web development.
+I love staying up-to-date with the latest trends and technologies, and always looking for opportunities to learn and improve my skills.
+Work
+  Experience Angular Developer at Applaudo Studios (6 months) During my time at Applaudo Studios, worked on web projects using the Angular framework.
+Collaborated on agile teams using version control tools like Git.
-  Additionally, I worked on designing and creating responsive web applications using HTML, CSS, and JavaScript.
-I also used my Angular skills to make designs adapt to different screen sizes.
+  Additionally, worked on designing and creating responsive web applications using HTML, CSS, and JavaScript.
+Used my Angular skills to make designs adapt to different screen sizes.
 </p>
 <div>